 Testing and Certification Overview

-The Contractor shall provide Fluke Copper/Fiber equipment and materials for the testing of all installed copper and fiber transmission media.
+The Contractor shall provide Fluke Copper equipment and materials for the testing of all installed copper transmission media.
 For Category 6 copper, the supplier shall employ Level III compliant test equipment that stores the test results in internal memory and produces test result reports.
 For Category 6A, the supplier shall employ Level IV compliant test equipment that stores the test results in internal memory and produces test result reports.
 The supplier shall provide the USPS, test results in test equipment format (raw electronic).
 Supplier prepared spread sheets and PDF files are not acceptable.
-There is a USPS 10MB attachment limit.
-There should never be test results over 10MB.
-USPS cannot access DropBox.

-The USPS technical representative may conduct random tests of copper and fiber cable with USPS test equipment as part of the final inspection.
-The Contractor shall re-terminate and retest any cable found to be defective.
+The USPS technical representative may conduct random tests of copper cable with USPS test equipment as part of the final inspection.
+Contractor to re-terminate and retest any cable found to be defective.

-The Contractor shall provide all equipment and services necessary to secure and provide the USPS a system warranty.
+Provide all equipment and services necessary to secure and provide the USPS a system warranty.
 Inspect installation of cables and equipment during and at completion of installation.

-Test results indicating “Pass*(Star)” or “Fail” shall not be accepted and must be repaired/retested with 2nd set of test results submitted to Raleigh IT SME.
+Test results indicating “Pass*(Star)” or “Fail” shall not be accepted and must be repaired/retested with second set of test results submitted to USPS.

 Test results must be uploaded to the “Link Ware Live” cloud based repository for USPS RITSC access.